Shweta Mohan: Indie singles and stage performances

 Apart from film playback singing, Shweta has been actively performing and producing Indie pop singles.
 Her first single was a Tamil-Hindi bilingual "Yaavum Enadhe"/"Sab Mera Hai" released in 2018 and composed by guitarist Bennet Roland, with whom she had long association and jammed multiple times before.
 Her next single, "Amma" was released as a dedication to her mother Sujatha who had been conferred with lifetime achievement award in 2023.
 In 2025, she collaborated with composer Vidyasagar to compose her next single "Maathey" featuring Sujatha Mohan.
 Later, in the same year, she composed and sang her next Tamil-Hindi bilingual single named "I Love You Sollada" (Tamil) /"I Love You Love You Re" (Hindi).

 Shweta has been performing extensively in live concerts, particularly touring the world with composers A. R. Rahman, Ilaiyaraaja and Vidyasagar.
 She has described live performances as a "heartbeat" of her artistic expression, emphasizing the energy and connection with the audience, though she has also expressed nervousness about performing certain songs live versus in a studio.

 Personal life

-After years of dating, Shweta married her long-time friend and software engineer-businessman, Ashwin Sashi, in a traditional Malayali ceremony on 16 January 2011.
-On 1 December 2017, Shweta gave birth to a daughter named Sreshta in Chennai.
+Shweta married her long-time friend and software engineer-businessman, Ashwin Sashi on 16 January 2011.
+The couple have a daughter.